MarcelAdamski/Cookie-Clicker-Bot/README.md

 ```bash
 pip install selenium
 ```
-In PATH variable puth path to your ChromeDriver.exe.
+In PATH variable put path to your ChromeDriver.exe.
 If you don't have ChromeDriver you can download it here: [ChromeDriver](https://chromedriver.chromium.org/downloads)

 ## Functionalities